-They are a strange combination, however.
-I have come to know that Lily is very much outgoing.
-It seems weird she would want a guy that shy.
+They are a strange combination, anyway.
+I have come to know that Lily is very outgoing.
+It’s weird she would want a guy that shy.
 And they look so much alike, they could have been siblings.
-With the same red hair and slender build.
+With the same red hair and slender build, though he’s a head longer than her.
 Even their eyes are shaped the same.
-It’s kind of irksome.

 “So you made it home safely last night?”
 Lily asks.

 So he did not stay over, that’s feels like a relief, somehow.
 I don’t know why it’s any of my business, really.

 “Yeah, t’was alright.
 Mum sends her thanks, for letting me use your fi...”
 He looks at me and goes bright red muttering: “Never mind”.

 What is that all about?

 “What are you doing here, apart from visiting me?”
 Lily asks, it’s kind of obviously she’s trying to cover up what Hugo had almost slipped out.
 This must be is my cue to leave, it’s none of my business anyway.
 I’m hopeless with gits and their gittyness anyway.

 “So, are you and Hugo dating?”
 Hugo has found a table in the corner of the lunch room.
 I have to know though, I don’t really know why it’s important, it just is.
 I’m just curious, for my friend.
 I’m a good friend, who shows interest in their friend’s life.
 That sounds like a valid reason.

 “Hugo?
 Ew no!”
 Lily says, her nose wrinkles.
 That’s strange and a rather harsh thing to say.
 She looked like, really happy to see him.
 If she’d run at me like that I would have thought she was into me for sure.
 I hope he knows how she feels about him.
 I’m a bit worried for the shy redhead in the corner now..

 “Well, why not?
 He seems nice.”
 Yeah, he wishes.